alecrios/css-style-guide/README.md

 ### Closing brace on new line

-The closing brace on its own line makes for easier editing and cleaner git diffs.
+Placing the closing brace on its own line makes for easier editing and cleaner git diffs.

 ``` css
 /* Wrong */